 - Bundle your other insurance policies: If you have other policies like auto insurance or life insurance, you could consider bundling these policies with one insurer.
 This might qualify you for a multi-policy discount on all of your insurance policies.
 Since renters insurance is generally cheap, the savings your bundling discount may provide could come close to the additional cost of your renters policy.
 In other words, your bundling discount could end up paying for most (or all) of your renters policy, making it an even better value.

-- Choose a cash value policy: The main difference between an actual cash value (ACV) policy and a replacement cost value (RCV) policy is how your personal property is covered — at its depreciated value or its replacement cost.
+- Choose an actual cash value policy: The main difference between an actual cash value (ACV) policy and a replacement cost value (RCV) policy is how your personal property is covered — at its depreciated value or its replacement cost.
 RCV policies generally cost more money because many of your items, like your TV and laptop, are likely to be more expensive to replace at the current market value.
 Because ACV policies pay for your items at their depreciated value, you receive less money for their replacement if you file a claim, but may also pay lower insurance premiums.

 - Increase your deductible: Your deductible amount plays a role in your renters insurance premium.
 The lower your deductible amount, the higher your policy premium.
 If you want a cheaper renters policy, you could choose to have a higher deductible amount, but be sure that it is an amount that you could pay if a claim arises.